 }

-Logical Types Lazy evaluation .
+Logical Types

+Contrary to some other languages, there is no logical type in C. However, as C applies lazy evaluation, we need a logical type.
+Lazy evaluation means that an expression shall be not be evaluated more than necessary to determine its value.
 More specifically, if the left operand of the logical or-operator is true the right operand shall not be evaluated.
 In the same way, if the left operand of the logical and-operator is false the right operand shall not be evaluated.
-The same goes for the conditional operator, depending on whether the first expression is true or false, only the second or the third expression is evaluated. logicalinstructions thatesto
+The same goes for the conditional operator, depending on whether the first expression is true or false, only the second or the third expression is evaluated.
+The logical type holds the two sets m_trueSet and m_falseSet, which hold middle code addresses to jumps instructions that will later be filled with the addresses to jump to if the expression is true or false.

 Type.java